EbookFoundation/free-programming-books/docs/README.md

 ## Translations

-To be inclusive, we have our governance documents (Contributing, How-to, Code of Conduct...) translated into many languages:
+The inclusiveness is one of our targets, thus we have our governance documents (Contributing, How-to, Code of Conduct...) translated into many languages:

 - Arabic / al arabiya / العربية
   - [How-to](HOWTO-ar.md)